adamkurth/reborn_dev/doc/source/geometry.rst

 1) Transform the data found on disk or in memory to numpy arrays.
 2) Determine the 3D positions corresponding to the elements of the numpy arrays.

-The :class:`PADGeometry <bornagain.detector.PADGeometry>` class contains the needed information to perform step (2), but does not have any involvement in step (1).
+The :class:`PADGeometry <reborn.detector.PADGeometry>` class contains the needed information to perform step (2), but does not have any involvement in step (1).
 Step (1) is often a messy process that requires specialized code, and we have made no effort to standardize that process.
-However, once you have a :class:`PADGeometry <bornagain.detector.PADGeometry>` instance along with corresponding numpy arrays, your analsis code can hopefully be written in a source-agnostic way.
+However, once you have a :class:`PADGeometry <reborn.detector.PADGeometry>` instance along with corresponding numpy arrays, your analsis code can hopefully be written in a source-agnostic way.

-Since XFELs tend to use multiple PADs, you should plan to work with lists of :class:`PADGeometry <bornagain.detector.PADGeometry>` instances rather than a single one.
+Since XFELs tend to use multiple PADs, you should plan to work with lists of :class:`PADGeometry <reborn.detector.PADGeometry>` instances rather than a single one.
 You can still do vectorized operations on all panels at once with the numpy ravel function.